tenfajnybartek/FunnyAddons/README.md

-# FunnyAddons (DO NOT USE THIS, ITS ONLY FOR TESTING ON LOCALHOST SERVER!)
+#DO NOT USE THIS, ITS ONLY FOR TESTING ON LOCALHOST SERVER!

+# FunnyAddons
 Addon do pluginu FunnyGuilds — dodaje per‑członek uprawnienia na terenie gildii oraz wygodne GUI do ich zarządzania.

 - Kompatybilność serwera: Paper/Spigot 1.21.4 (testowane na Paper 1.21.4)